batoxpr/portfolio/index.md

            <i class="fas fa-volume-up"></i>
        </div>
        <a href="https://daniaezz.github.io/unusual"><div class="topic">sounds like</div></a>
-       <p>stories of the unsual is a web radio show recorded by aadil, bato, dania, and ehtisham</p>
+       <p>"stories of the unsual" is a web radio show recorded by aadil, bato, dania, and ehtisham</p>
      </div>

        <div class="box">